vgomes-p/CodeChallanges_SB25/Challenges/Code Challenge 00 - Exploring Operators and String Manipulation/ex01 - E-mail checker/README.md

-# Code Challenge 00 - Exploring Operators and String Manipulation | Ex01
+# Code Challenge 00: Exploring Operators and String Manipulation | ex01 - E-mail checker

 Write a program that checks whether a given email address is valid according to specific formatting rules.